"Celebrating 10 Years of Senior Care in Tampa Bay"

 3. A complete medical file is created.
 Diagnoses and medications are researched and confirmed.
 Medical histories are compiled.

 4. A financial history is completed.
 Insurance (Health, Long Term Care, etc.) is reviewed.
-Legal documents including any advance directives are reviewed.
+Legal documents including any advance directives are ascertained and referrals made for review or completion of legal documents/services.
 Finances are reviewed if requested or in the event a client requires budgeting of services.

-8. A formal report is compiled from this data with specific recommendations to improve one’s quality of life.
-The report is provided to the family member/individual who requested the assessment and when appropriate, the client.
+9. A formal report is compiled from this data with specific recommendations to improve one’s quality of life.
+The report is provided to the relevant parties and reviewed with them.
+Referrals to various professionals, services and programs are included in the report, as appropriate.

 How do you charge for ongoing services?

 Our fee is billed per hour, portal to portal, billed in 6-minute increments.
 We make every effort to keep our fees as cost effective as possible.
-You receive journal notes that detail the time spent, items accomplished, and key information.
+You receive a detailed billing statement and we keep case notes about tasks accomplished.

 Aging Wisely’s care manager will work with you to determine a course of action.
 The care manager works with the client and family to establish a budgeted amount of time to be spent with the client on a weekly to monthly basis.